vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

-   filter knowledge — and how much memory queued submissions may pin is bounded separately: acquiring waits out the ring's oldest submission, and may additionally wait on the core's device-wide in-flight budget, which caps the total bytes queued submissions retain across all pools.
+   filter knowledge — and how much memory queued submissions may pin is bounded separately: acquiring waits out the ring's oldest submission, and may additionally wait on the core's device-wide in-flight budget, which caps the total bytes submitted-but-unfinished work retains across all pools.
+Only submitted work counts, so a recording a thread already holds never gates that thread.
 Filters notice nothing but an occasional slower acquire when a graph runs far ahead of the GPU.
 The pool's timeline is created exportable when the device can, so consumers in other APIs can wait the producer pairs it publishes.